edisonpapers/lathrops-notes/4/README.md

 ==Photography=={description=" 'Mem' above"} of the bottom of the sea

-Photographs were taken of objects in absolute darkness by means of ~~heat waves~~ radiant heat being those ==lines=={description=" 'waves' above"} which wer beyond the red end of the visible spectrum small lenses of Rock salt being used in the Camera.
+Photographs were taken of objects in absolute darkness by means of <del>heat waves</del> radiant heat being those ==lines=={description=" 'waves' above"} which wer beyond the red end of the visible spectrum small lenses of Rock salt being used in the Camera.
 The plate is sensitized by ==______=={description=" 'see notes watts dic above' interlined above"} Radiant Light reflected fron an object produces more or less decomposition of a silver salt and an image.
 But in this case Raidiant heat absolutely invisible performs the same function— The Chemicals alone being different

 ## 3D
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3004/manifest seq="3" right
-Paper money “paper” made ~~by disintgrating the~~ from the parchment of the skin of rabbits, treated with a chemical solution which rendered it uneffected by water, wear 100 times larger—
+Paper money “paper” made <del>by disintgrating the</del> from the parchment of the skin of rabbits, treated with a chemical solution which rendered it uneffected by water, wear 100 times larger—
-~~Universal~~ Mint of the Federated Republic’s Branch England, United States, ~~Bueno~~ Melbourne.
+<del>Universal</del> Mint of the Federated Republic’s Branch England, United States, <del>Bueno</del> Melbourne.
 Gold coins of one type of equal fineness & weight throughout the world.

 ## 4D
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3004/manifest seq="4" right